 Less commonly, scabies infestation can happen through the sharing of clothes and bedding.
 Theoretically, a person can get scabies from touching something that the mite is on, but that is not a major mode of transmission.
 The mite only lives for two to three days away from human skin.
 Human scabies is not spread by contact with animals or pets; however, the human mites may infest pets like dogs and cats and cause itching; the human mites do not multiply on pets and quickly die.
 The mites that cause sarcoptic mange, or dog or pet scabies, only multiply on pets like dogs and cats; although they may cause itching on humans, they do not multiply on humans and soon die.

 What Are Scabies Symptoms and Signs?
 What Do Scabies Skin Lesions Look Like?

 Symptoms occur from two to six weeks to appear after exposure.
-Symptoms include severe and continuous itching, especially at night.
-An indication that you may have scabies is if other members of your household are experiencing the same symptoms.
+They include severe and continuous itching, especially at night.

 Must Read Articles Related to Scabies

 What symptoms and signs did you experience with your scabies?

 Scabies - Effective Treatments